-5.4.2.2 Freshwater habitat5.4.2.2.1 Desktop studies
+5.4.2.2 Freshwater habitat

 The Kuanza River in the area where the abstraction point is located, is wide with an open channel of approximately 200 m.
 The AoI was defined by 1 km upstream and 1 km downstream, with a buffer of 150 m for each bank around the central axis of the river.
 Thus, it was possible to identify the marginal areas in the project's AoI.
 Preliminary habitat mapping of the AoI using satellite imagery was done as preparation of the field work, based on Copernicus Global Land Cover and Google Earth imagery.